ox13/BinaryFileMatching/readme.md

 #### Similarity detection: Train
 In the train folder you will find the following:
-- TODO: link to embedding files needed to training the Siamese network (Data sets 5, 6, 7)

 - one folder containing the scripts needed to train a new model of the Siamese network.

+- TODO: the embedding files needed to training the Siamese network (Data sets 5, 6, 7) can be found...

 Follow the instructions below to train a new model: